awesometesla123/CyberQuest_v2/src/constants/content/UltimateCourse/SocialEngineering.md

 | Tailgating | The practice of closely following an authorized individual to avoid showing credentials. |
 | Dumpster Diving | Searching through trash or recycling containers to gain access to confidential information through documents or reports (yes, it sounds extreme - but it happens). |

+## **Why does Social Engineering Work?
+(What to Look Out For)**
+By combining social tactics and psychological principles, social engineering maximizes its efficacy against people who aren't aware of the dangers.
+By studying social engineering tactics, you will better be able to recognize and defend yourself against would-be attackers.
+Some of the main tactics involved in social engineering include Authority, Urgency, Trust, and Intimidation.

 #### **What are the main intents of *Social Engineering*?**
 Criminals who use Social Engineering tactics often do it to reveal confidential information; receive money, gift cards, or cryptocurrency; and install malware on a target’s device.
 As will be observed in the following provided information, these criminals will often employ a multitude of techniques that you will learn how to defend yourself against.